-Murray cod are commonly confused with trout cod (see page 51 for distinguishing features).
+Murray cod are commonly confused with trout cod (see page 53 for distinguishing features).

 This fish can't be filleted in or on Victorian waters.
 It must be kept whole or in carcass form until you're away from the water.
-It's okay to fillet your fish at your campsite or on cleaning tables at the boat ramp (see definition of carcass on page 85).
+It's okay to fillet your fish on cleaning tables at the boat ramp (see definition of carcass on page 87).